Blendify/blender-manual/blender_docs/manual/compositing/types/input/index.rst

 - a movie clip (such as an image sequence or video), or
 - just a color or value.

-These nodes generate the information that feed other nodes.
+These nodes generate the information that feeds other nodes.
 As such, they have no input-connectors; only outputs.

 .. toctree::